Satch7320/Galvanize/capstone1/README.md

 * Observe relationship of pledges through lifetime of a project
 * Where do the pledges come from?
 * How to handle the project 'states' better -- weighting 'canceled' vs. 'failed' vs. 'suspended'
+* I opted not to work with converted data points; is there something meaningful buried in the data of pledges from non-domestic sources?